 Early feudal rolls provided the king of the time a method of cataloguing holdings for taxation, but today they provide a glimpse into the wide surname spellings in use at that time.
 John de Hwnbre was listed in Warwickshire in 1305 and John Humbre was found in Cheshire in 1392.

 Early History of the Humbletume family

 This web page shows only a small excerpt of our Humbletume research.
-Another 126 words (9 lines of text) covering the years 160 and 1604 are included under the topic Early Humbletume History in all our PDF Extended History products and printed products wherever possible.
+Another 126 words (9 lines of text) covering the year 1604 is included under the topic Early Humbletume History in all our PDF Extended History products and printed products wherever possible.

 Humbletume Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Humbletume has been recorded under many different variations, including Humber, Humbar, Humbor, Umber, Umbar, Umbor, Humbere, Humbore, Humbare, Humberston, Humbertson, Humberstone, Humberton, Humbertown, Humberstown, Humbletown, Humbleston, Humblestown and many more.